FedericoCinus/WoMG/README.md

 	node1_id_int node2_id_int <weight_float, optional>

+You can specify the edgelist path using the *graph* argument):

+``python main.py --graph /this/is/an/example/path/Graph_Folder/edgelist.txt``
+If no path is given the default network is *Les Miserables* network (http://konect.uni-koblenz.de/networks/moreno_lesmis).

+2. [Documents] The supported input format for documents collection (corpus) is txt.
+You have to specify the folder path containing them using the *docs_folder* argument:

+ ``python main.py --docs_folder /this/is/an/example/path/Corpus_Folder``
+If no documents folder path is given, WoMG will be set to generative mode.

+### Output
+Diffusion output file is in a dict format:

+	{ time: { doc: [activating nodes] } }

+You can specify the output folder path:

+  ``python main.py --output /this/is/an/example/path/Output_Folder``

+## Usage for researchers

+### Input
+1. [Network] The supported input format is an edgelist (txt extension):

+	node1_id_int node2_id_int <weight_float, optional>

 The graph is assumed to be undirected and unweighted by default.
 These options can be changed by setting the appropriate flags.
-You have to specify the edgelist path using the *graph* argument:
+You can specify the edgelist path using the *graph* argument):

 ``python main.py --graph /this/is/an/example/path/Graph_Folder/edgelist.txt``
+If no path is given the default network is *Les Miserables* network (http://konect.uni-koblenz.de/networks/moreno_lesmis).

 2. [Documents] The supported input format for documents collection (corpus) is txt.
 You have to specify the folder path containing them using the *docs_folder* argument:

  ``python main.py --docs_folder /this/is/an/example/path/Corpus_Folder``
+If no documents folder path is given, WoMG will be set to generative mode.

 ### Output
 There are outputs for each class (or model)